chaseruskin/orbit/docs/src/commands/publish.md

 within the channel known as the index.
 For every publish of an ip, the index corresponds to a unique path within the channel that gets created by Orbit.
-A channel's pre-publish and post-publish hooks can get the value for the ip's index by reading the ORBIT_IP_INDEX environment variable.
+A channel's pre-publish and post-publish hooks can get the value for the ip's index by reading the ORBIT_CHANNEL_DIR environment variable.

+The `--all-public` flag can be used to skip providing the "ip.public" field in the current ip's manifest, granting the assumption that all source files should be public.
+It cannot be used if the "ip.public" field exists.

 By default, this command performs a dry run, which executes all of the steps in the process except for actually posting the ip to its channel(s).